-After six months of coping with COVID-19, most of us have found unique ways to continue to live life while staying safe, such as virtual hangouts, socially distant picnics or outdoor activities like hikes.
+After months and months of coping with COVID-19, most of us have found unique ways to continue to live life while staying safe.

-However, a number of people have started to let down their guard and engage in risky activities — going to crowded bars or throwing indoor parties without masking and social distancing, for instance.
+However, a growing number of people have let down their guard and are engaging in risky activities — going to crowded bars or throwing indoor parties without masking and social distancing, for instance.
 We also see many examples of people refusing to wear masks in enclosed public places like restaurants and stores, and claiming that COVID-19 is a hoax or that it’s no longer a threat.

-These divergent behaviors and beliefs are creating often-serious rifts among family members, friends and co-workers.
+Unfortunately, these behaviors have fueled a resurgence in COVID-19 cases, and deaths, nationwide.
+Diverging behaviors and beliefs about the pandemic are also creating often-serious rifts among family members, friends and co-workers.

 Here, Navtej Sandhu, MD, emergency medicine physician at Rush Oak Park Hospital, and Sharon Jedel, PsyD, clinical psychologist at Rush University Medical Center, provide facts about the impact of COVID-19 and discuss ways to maintain relationships with loved ones who believe — or are behaving as if — the pandemic is over.